QueueCorpJP/rurupia/DNS_SETUP.md

-# DNS Configuration for rurupia.jp
+# DNS Configuration for rupipia.jp

 This guide explains how to set up DNS records for the Rurupia website.